Jonathan Martinez: Background

-Martinez was born and grew up in California and moved with his family to Plainview, Texas, at the age of 13.
+Martinez from a Salvadoran mother and Mexican father was born and grew up in California and moved with his family to Plainview, Texas, at the age of 13.
 At the age of 14, his father took him to Taekwondo class to learn discipline, which eventually led to mixed martial arts training.

 Mixed martial arts career

 Early career

 Martinez started his professional MMA career since 2014.
-He amassed a record of 9–1 prior to being signed by UFC.
+He amassed a record of 9–1 prior to being signed by the UFC.

 Ultimate Fighting Championship

 Martinez made his UFC debut on October 27, 2018 on UFC Fight Night: Volkan vs. Smith, replacing an injured Gavin Tucker against Andre Soukhamthath.
 After getting knocked down multiple times, Martinez lost the fight via unanimous decision.

 Martinez's next fight came on February 9, 2019 at UFC 234 against Wuliji Buren.
 Martinez won the fight via unanimous decision.

 Martinez faced Liu Pingyuan on July 13, 2019 at UFC Fight Night: de Randamie vs. Ladd.
 He won the fight via knockout in round three.
 This win earned him the Performance of the Night award.

 As the last fight of his prevailing contract, Martinez faced Andre Ewell on February 8, 2020 at UFC 247.
 He lost the fight via split decision.
 Right after the bout, Martinez signed a new contract with the promotion.

 Martinez faced Frankie Saenz on August 1, 2020 at UFC Fight Night: Brunson vs. Shahbazyan.
 At the weigh-ins, Martinez weighed in at 140.5 pounds, four and a half pounds over the bantamweight non-title fight limit.
 His bout proceeded at a catchweight and he was fined 30 percent of his purse, which went to Saenz.
 After knocking Saenz down multiple times, Martinez won the fight via TKO in the third round.